 Darte Center 570-408-4426 (T) 570-408-7845 (F) Email

-Larry has remained actively involved in the music community of Northeastern Pennsylvania.
-He has cultivated a keen interest in musical theatre by working in many productions of community theatres.
-Among the numerous roles he has played are "Tommy" in Brigadoon and "the Modern Major-General" in the Pirates of Penzance at Little Theater of Wilkes-Barre, "Lt.
-Cable" in South Pacific at Showcase Theater, "Perchik" in Fiddler on the Roof, "Rutledge" in 1776, "Billy Bigelow" in Carousel, "Anthony" in Sweeney Todd, “Lancelot” in Camelot, “Fred” in Kiss Me Kate, all at the Music Box Dinner Playhouse.
+For more than 30 years, Larry has cultivated a keen interest in musical theatre by working in many productions of community theatres.
+Among roles he has played are "Tommy" in Brigadoon at Little Theater of Wilkes-Barre, "Lt.
+Cable" in South Pacific at Showcase Theater, "Perchik" in Fiddler on the Roof, "Rutledge" in 1776, "Billy Bigelow" in Carousel, "Anthony" and “Judge Turpin” in Sweeney Todd, “Lancelot” in Camelot, “Fred” in Kiss Me Kate and “Emile de Becque” in South Pacific all at the Music Box Dinner Playhouse.
 As a Music Director he has prepared productions of Oklahoma, The Sound of Music, HMS Pinafore, and Annie Get Your Gun.
-He also has been active on many boards of directors and committees of community organizations.